Machine Level Programming

 Why is the course taught

-Elementary knowledge about low-level processor functionality from a programmer's point of view is indispensable for a future IT expert.
-All programmers should know how does a processor work and how to program it at its instruction level.
+Elementary knowledge about low level processor functionality from a programmer's point of view is an indispensable for a future IT expert.
+All programmers should know how does a proccessor work and how to program it at its instruction level.

 Prerequisite kwnowledge and skills